h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 The syscall code of 63 is moved in the lower part of the EAX memory region.

-All required arguments of dup2 are in sockfd (stored in accept syscall), which will be moved to EBX.
+All required arguments of dup2 are in sockfd (stored in accept syscall), which will be moved into EBX.

 Whilst the zero flag is not set (JNZ) - the counter register is decremented each time within the loop.
 Once the value of '-1' gets set in ECX, the signed flag will be set and the loop is broken (exits when $exc equals 0):